Gluten-Free Diet: Fad or Fix?

-In one study, 10 healthy thirty-year-olds were put on a gluten-free diet for one month.
-Analysis of their BM’s and food intake indicated that their numbers of healthy gut bacteria decreased.
+In one study, 10 healthy 30-year-olds were put on a gluten-free diet for one month.
+Analysis of their food intake and stool indicated their numbers of healthy gut bacteria decreased.
 More surprisingly, the numbers of unhealthy bacteria increased.

-Based on their findings, the researchers concluded that a gluten-free diet, even for just one month, could alter the microbes in such a way that it could cause the immune system to be compromised, not only in the gut, but also in the peripheral blood vessels.
-(1)
+Based on their findings, researchers concluded that a gluten-free diet, even for just one month, could alter microbes and compromise the immune system.1

 Gluten Boosts Immune Response

-In another study involving 9 healthy individuals, five individuals were given 3 grams of concentrated wheat gluten per day for just six days, and four individuals were given a gluten-free diet.
-The gluten group saw a significant increase in NK cell activity.
-This is significant as NK cells (also known as killer cells) constitute our bodies’ frontline defense system.
-NK cell activity is also an important mechanism in individuals with autoimmune conditions and cancer.
-The group on a gluten-free diet saw no positive increase in NK cell activity.
-(2)
+In another study, involving nine healthy individuals, five were given three grams of concentrated wheat gluten per day for six days, and four followed a gluten-free diet.
+The gluten group saw a significant increase in natural killer cell activity.

 Gluten Lowers Cholesterol

-While there are many studies that link a diet rich in whole wheat to lower cholesterol levels, the wheat fiber, specifically, has always been assumed to be responsible for this health benefit.
+Many studies link a diet rich in whole wheat to lower cholesterol levels.
+Wheat fiber, specifically, has always been assumed to be responsible for this health benefit.

-However, in one study, folks who ate a diet high in fiber and gluten saw lower triglyceride levels than folks who followed a diet that only increased fiber levels.
-(3) This suggests that the gluten, and not the wheat fiber, which is typically credited with cholesterol-lowering and heart health benefits, may be the factor responsible for lowering triglyceride levels.
+However, in one study, folks who ate a diet high in fiber and gluten saw lower triglyceride levels than the control group, who ate diets high in fiber.31 This suggests that gluten, not wheat fiber, may be the factor responsible for lowering triglyceride levels.